Montage Production

 From this point on, the exact sequence in which your produce your video is somewhat flexible.
 The instructions here are the recommended sequence.

-Arrange your images in the timeline in the order indicated in your script.
+Next, import your media into your Premiere Pro project and arrange your images in the timeline in the order indicated in your script.
 You can change the duration and order of images later.
 It's OK to not follow your script exactly when you start production.
 That's normal.
 One reason to build your timeline now is to make sure that your sequence as indicated in your script looks good and that it works visually.

 Step Three: Practice recording